Deload Weeks During a Cut — guide

 • Reduced volume: 50–60% of your normal working sets

-• Maintained or modestly reduced intensity: Working weights can stay similar or drop slightly (70–80% of normal)
+• Maintained or modestly reduced intensity: working weights can stay similar or drop slightly (70–80% of normal)

 The goal is to allow the nervous system, connective tissue, and muscles to recover from accumulated fatigue without losing the neural patterns and movement efficiency you've built.
 Coming back from a proper deload typically results in improved performance on the following week.